-- Annual well visits: Ages 3-21 Receive a \$25 gift card. - Maternity: \$100 gift card for six prenatal visits and \$50 for post-partum visit between 7-84 days of delivery. - Diabetes: \$25 gift card for completion of an HbA1c blood test and \$25 gift card for a diabetic eye exam for ages 18-75. - Dental: \$25 gift card for dental exams for children up to age 21. - Mammogram: \$50 gift card for completion of a mammogram, ages 40+. - Pap Smear: \$25 gift card for completion of a Pap smear.
+- Annual well visits: Ages 20 and under Receive a \$25 gift card. - Maternity: \$100 gift card for six prenatal visits and \$50 for post-partum visit between 7-84 days of delivery. - Diabetes: \$25 gift card for completion of an HbA1c blood test and \$25 gift card for a diabetic eye exam for ages 18-75. - Dental: \$25 gift card for dental exams for children age 20 and under. - Mammogram: \$50 gift card for completion of a mammogram, ages 40+. - Pap Smear: \$25 gift card for completion of a Pap smear. - Colorectal Screening: \$25 gift card for men and women aged 45-64 for completing an exam. - Free Cell Phone: Free cell phone with free minutes for text and voice, unlimited calls to Member Services and free wellness and appointment reminder texts.
+(Medicaid-only) - Boy and Girl Scouts annual membership fee for ages 5-18. - Participation in Member Advisory Committee: Assist THP with better understanding how to meet your needs - Jobs and Hope West Virginia Assistance: Assist members in referral program. - Teladoc: 24/7/365 access to providers for non-emergent treatment. - Meals for Moms: New moms may receive a week's worth of meals following discharge from hospital after newborn delivery. - COVID Vaccine: \$25 gift card for completing COVID vaccine (limited to 1 gift card) - Life Coach: Available to assist with resume development, interview skills and job searches. - Smoking Cession: \$25 gift card for completing THP smoking cessation course (effective 1/1/2022)

-- Colorectal Screening: \$25 gift card for men and women aged 45-64 for completing an exam. - Free Cell Phone: Free cell phone with free minutes for text and voice, unlimited calls to Member Services and free wellness and appointment reminder texts. - Boy and Girl Scouts annual membership fee for ages 5-18. - Participation in Member Advisory Committee: Assist THP with better understanding how to meet your needs - Jobs and Hope West Virginia Assistance: Assist members in referral program. - Teladoc: 24/7/365 access to providers for non-emergent treatment. - Meals for Moms: New moms may receive a week's worth of meals following discharge from hospital after newborn delivery. - COVID Vaccine: \$25 gift card for completing COVID vaccine (limited to 1 gift card) - Life Coach: Available to assist with resume development, interview skills and job searches. - Smoking Cession: \$25 gift card for completing THP smoking cessation course (effective 1/1/2022) - Health Risk Assessment: \$25 gift card for members up to age 21 for completing a Health Risk Assessment (effective 1/1/2022)
+• Health Risk Assessment: \$25 gift card for members age 20 and under for completing a Health Risk Assessment